 logo Capitol 6000

 Early editions are RCA-pressed with a Parrs sleeve, disc is mastered in Canada.
 Early editions in loose wrap, with or without Capitol/Pathe inner sleeve.
 Deleted from catalogue late 1966, added back to catalogue in 1971.
-EMI Music Canada lists original release date as 1963 November 25 ** (DISAGREE) The December 2, 1963 release date comes from Paul White’s own records.
+EMI Music Canada lists original release date as 1963 November 25 ** (AGREE) A December 2, 1963 release date comes from Paul White’s own records and most likely refers to the Vault date)

 Early editions are RCA-pressed with a Parrs sleeve, disc is mastered in Canada.
 Early editions in loose wrap, with or without Capitol/Pathe inner sleeve.
 EMI Music Canada lists original release date as 1963 January 13 ** (DISAGREE) The February 3, 1964 release date comes from Paul White’s own records.
 Early copies were sold with a black and white promotional picture with "exclusive Capitol Records recording stars" written on the bottom.

 Yellow and black «lion» label, disc is mastered in Canada.
 Early editions are RCA-pressed with a Parrs sleeve.
-Early editions in loose wrap, no inner sleeve).
-EMI Music Canada lists original release date as 1964 February 3 ** (AGREE)
+Early editions in tight wrap, no inner sleeve).
+EMI Music Canada lists original release date as 1964 February 3 ** (AGREE).
+Distributed by Quality Records

 Early editions are RCA-pressed with a Parrs sleeve, disc is mastered in Canada.
 Early editions in loose wrap, with or without Capitol/Pathe inner sleeve.
 Deleted from catalogue late 1966, added back to catalogue in 1971.
 EMI Music Canada lists original release date as 1964 May 11 ** (DISAGREE) The April 27, 1964 release date comes from Paul White’s own records.